rspivak/httpcode/README.rst

     |_| |_| |_|   |_| |_|    \____\___/|____/|_____|

-`httpcode` is a little utility that displays the meaning of an HTTP status code on the command line.
+`httpcode` is a little utility that explains the meaning of an HTTP status code on the command line.

 Installation